Driscoll Research Group

 Trinity College Cambridge

-1) Exploring new Chemically Processed, Scaleable and Stable Bi-based Inorganic Photovoltaics Films
+1) Exploring new Chemically Processed, Scalable and Stable Bi-based Inorganic Photovoltaic Films

-This project is fully funded by the EPRSC Centre for Doctoral Training: New and Sustainable Photovoltaics
+This project is fully funded by the EPSRC UK Centre for Doctoral Training in Photovoltaics

 Prof. Judith Driscoll, Dr. Robert Hoye and Dr. Dan Credgington, Dept. of Materials Science and Physics, University of Cambridge, 01223-334468, firstname.lastname@example.org

 The photovoltaics field has been revolutionised by the emergence of lead-based hybrid perovskites.
 These materials are high quality semiconductors that can be deposited cheaply, from solution, at room temperature.
 However, the toxicity of lead and stability issues for these perovskites are driving a new search for more benign and stable alternatives.
 We have been exploring BiOI as a possible lead-free contender material.
 To date, nanostructured BiOI has been explored in photovoltaic devices but has shown poor efficiencies (maximum 1.03%) as a result of low photocurrents,1–3 likely because of high interfacial recombination and/or poor transport properties.
 However, film growth has yet to be optimised for achieving high efficiency.